lingtalfi/kaminos/app/class-modules/Ekom/doc/database.md

 Condition
 -----------
+- type: custom string to specify/group conditions by affinity
 - combinator: none|or|and: default=none
 - negation: tinyint(0|1), whether to prefix the rest of the condition with the negation operator (!)
 - start_group: tinyint(0|1), whether or not to start the rest of the condition with an opening parenthesis